 Service invocation provides several features to make it easy for you to call methods between applications.

-All calls between Dapr applications can be made secure with mutual (mTLS) authentication on hosted platforms, including automatic certificate rollover, via the Dapr Sentry service.
-The diagram below shows this for self hosted applications.
+With the Dapr Sentry service, all calls between Dapr applications can be made secure with mutual (mTLS) authentication on hosted platforms, including automatic certificate rollover.

 For more information read the service-to-service security article.